Today I’ll be interviewing successful Australian composer and sound designer Joshua Crispin.

 (Editor’s note: Xfer’s OTT is a free plugin available at xferrecords.com)

-EPICOMPOSER: Would you open the door to your secret sound design lab a bit and share some of your favourite tricks to achieve an epic, cinematic sound?
+EPICOMPOSER: Would you open the door to your secret sound design lab a bit and share some of your favorite tricks to achieve an epic, cinematic sound?

 JC: Sure!
 For example, there is this cool preset in Native Instruments’ Driver plugin called ‘Underwater’ which I love to use on some explosions to create textural stuff.
 One thing I would say is that beyond tips and tricks, the mentality and what makes a good sound designer think something sounds good interests me a lot.
 I reference the hell out of sound designers like Charles Deenen and Samuel Justice, to me those guys are my sound design heroes!